alvarojimpal/5000words/_pages/privacy-policy.md

 - App preferences and settings
 - User preferences for language learning

-This data is stored solely on your device and is necessary for the proper functioning of the App.
+While this data is primarily stored on your device for the App's functionality, some anonymous usage data such as learning progress and feature usage is also collected through Firebase Analytics to help us improve the App experience.
+This analytics data is anonymized and cannot be tied to individual users.
+For more details about analytics data collection, see the "Analytics and Diagnostics" section below.

 ### Audio Recording
 - The App requires microphone access to record your voice during pronunciation exercises and tests